eclipse-edc/Connector/docs/developer/decision-records/2022-10-31-aggregate-service-layer/README.md

 `Asset`s, `ContractNegotiation`s and so on) encapsulating some logic and features, like business validation, transactional context, exception handling, ...

-Currently, they are located into the `data-management-api`.
-Moving them to an underlying layer will permit to other kind of API to being exposed over them, benefiting from their offered features.
+Currently they are located into the `data-management-api`.
+Moving them to a separate layer will permit other kinds of APIs to use them in an equal manner benefiting from their offered features.

 ## Approach

 ### SPI

-The service layer will be described by a generic `aggregate-service-spi` module that, in fact will contain only the `AggregateServiceResult` class, that represent a `Result` returned by an `AggregateService` method call.
+The service layer will be described by a generic `aggregate-service-spi` module that will contain only the `AggregateServiceResult` class, that represent a `Result` returned by an `*AggregateService` method call.

-Every component will define its own aggregate service layer spi, for example `control-plane-spi` will contain all the `AggregateService` interfaces of the `control-plane` as `AssetAggregateService`, `ContractNegotiationAggregateService`, `TransferProcessService`, etc...
+Every component will define its own aggregate service layer spi, for example `control-plane-spi` will contain all the `AggregateService` interfaces of the `control-plane` as `AssetAggregateService`, `ContractNegotiationAggregateService`, `TransferProcessAggregateService`, etc...

-That `control-plane-spi` module could then be used as a dependency to implement an extension that expose an API (for example, a GraphQL one).
+That `control-plane-spi` module could then be used as a dependency in an extension that exposes an API (for example a GraphQL one).

 ### Implementation classes

-The implementation classes will be located in a component-related module in the `core` folder, for example `control-plane-aggregate-services`, this module will be referenced by the `control-plane-core` BOM to make the `AggregateService`s registered at runtime.
+The implementation classes will be located in a component-related module in the `core` folder, for example `control-plane-aggregate-services`, this module will be included in the `control-plane-core` BOM to register the `*AggregateService`s.

 For the control plane, the directory tree will look like:
 ```